 Huntington disease (HD) is a genetic disorder in which nerve cells in certain parts of the brain waste away, or degenerate.
 The disease is passed down through families.

 HD is caused by a genetic defect on chromosome 4.
-The defect causes a part of DNA to occur many more times than it is supposed to.
+The defect causes a part of your DNA to occur many more times than it is supposed to.
 This defect is called a CAG repeat.
 Normally, this section of DNA is repeated 10 to 28 times.
-But in persons with HD, it is repeated 36 to 120 times.
+But in people with HD, it is repeated 36 to 120 times.

 As the gene is passed down through families, the number of repeats tends to get larger.
 The larger the number of repeats, the higher a person's chance of developing symptoms at an earlier age.
 Therefore, as the disease is passed along in families, symptoms develop at younger and younger ages.